Lagginhorn

-The Lagginhorn (4,010 m) is a mountain in the Pennine Alps in Switzerland.
+The Lagginhorn (4,010 m), also known as Laquinhorn or ts Lagg'ii, is a mountain in the Pennine Alps in Switzerland.
 It lies a few kilometres north of the slightly higher Weissmies and also close to the slightly lower Fletschhorn on the north.

-The Lagginhorn is the last four-thousander in the main chain before the Simplon Pass; it is also the lowest four-thousander in Switzerland.
+The Lagginhorn is the last four-thousander in the main chain before the Simplon Pass; it is also the second-lowest four-thousander (number 58 of 60) in Switzerland.
+A rocky, mostly unglaciated summit, it is one of the few Alpine 4000m mountains accessible without any necessary glacier crossings and therefore can be climbed solo with appropriate experience.